Échichens: Economy

-As of In 2010 2010, Echichens had an unemployment rate of 3%.
+As of In 2010 2010, Échichens had an unemployment rate of 3%.
 As of 2008, there were 33 people employed in the primary economic sector and about 8 businesses involved in this sector.
 36 people were employed in the secondary sector and there were 6 businesses in this sector.
 400 people were employed in the tertiary sector, with 21 businesses in this sector.
 There were 538 residents of the municipality who were employed in some capacity, of which females made up 42.0% of the workforce.

 In 2008 the total number of full-time equivalent jobs was 328.
 The number of jobs in the primary sector was 17, all of which were in agriculture.
 The number of jobs in the secondary sector was 32 of which 18 or (56.3%) were in manufacturing and 14 (43.8%) were in construction.
 The number of jobs in the tertiary sector was 279.
 In the tertiary sector; 9 or 3.2% were in wholesale or retail sales or the repair of motor vehicles, 1 was in the movement and storage of goods, 5 or 1.8% were in a hotel or restaurant, 2 or 0.7% were in the information industry, 2 or 0.7% were the insurance or financial industry, 6 or 2.2% were technical professionals or scientists, 48 or 17.2% were in education and 202 or 72.4% were in health care.

 In 2000, there were 248 workers who commuted into the municipality and 361 workers who commuted away.
 The municipality is a net exporter of workers, with about 1.5 workers leaving the municipality for every one entering.
 Of the working population, 13.6% used public transportation to get to work, and 55% used a private car.